GrantCSIE/DL2024_Team4_Littering/README.md

 We use a littering dataset, namely, littering-whlsk_dataset from Roboflow Universe:
 https://universe.roboflow.com/thesis-kztn8/littering-whlsk/dataset/8/download/yolov7pytorch,
 which contains 15000 training, 1168 validation, and 1232 testing images.
+Besides, there are some data arguments in the dataset:
+1. horizontal flip
+2. 30% maximum zoom
-Besides, there are some data arguments in the dataset including horizontal flip, 30% maximum zoom, 15 degrees horizontal   shear,  15 degrees vertical shear, applying 10 percent of images to grayscale, limiting hue between -25 degrees and 25 degrees, and 5 percent of pixels of bounding box are noised.
+3. 15 degrees horizontal shear
+4. 15 degrees vertical shear
+5. applying 10 percent of images to grayscale
+6. limiting hue between -25 degrees and 25 degrees
+7. 5 percent of pixels of bounding box are noised.

 ## Dataset Structure